I’ve always been fond of this quote from Frederick Douglass…

 I think about this when I see messages from institutions that, “value your feedback”.
-That’s a system’s way of shutting down the conversation.
-That feedback doesn’t go anywhere.
+That is a system’s way of shutting down the conversation.
+That feedback does not go anywhere.
 The only thing that ever works is a response in numbers large enough that has an impact.
 Not the kind of response that comes from a survey.
 It means showing up, asking for meetings, making phone calls, sending letters, and most of all, being persistent.
 I’m reminded of this when there are things I’d like to discuss with schools and it takes many months before something is finally put on the calendar that may or may not happen.

 We have an equity issue in the district I live in.
 If you are not part of the dominant cultural group then you are not part of the group.
 I hear this quite often from families with students who are not Christian, white, straight primarily, but I also hear it from families of students with disabilities.
-Kids as young as preschool are told by friends that they’re going to Hell if they don’t practice the same religion (or any); I hear stories of kids being isolated based on their race.
-While I have some things to say about each of those situations, there is one in particular I want to address first…
+Kids as young as preschool are told by friends that they’re going to Hell if they do not practice the same religion (or any); I hear stories of kids being isolated based on their race.
+While I have some things to say about each of those situations, there is one in particular I want to address here…

 While there is plenty to do at home with children as far as talking to them about the issue, there are things that schools can do to promote an environment where our students feel welcomed and supported.
 I also will never use the word tolerate.
 Our children don’t deserve to be tolerated; they deserve acceptance, support, true equity.